awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-compliance.md

 + Remediate issues by using Systems Manager Run Command, State Manager, or Amazon EventBridge\.
 + Port data to Amazon Athena and Amazon QuickSight to generate fleet\-wide reports\.

-Configuration Compliance is offered at no additional charge\.
+Compliance is offered at no additional charge\.
 You only pay for the AWS resources that you use\.

 **Amazon EventBridge support**
 This Systems Manager capability is supported as an *event* type in EventBridge rules\.
 For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.